 Yes, there is a lot of effort and schooling that have gone into your anesthesiologist to put it in, but once it’s in it should make you fairly numb from about your bra line to your knees.

-How much pain does the epidural take away?
+How much pain of contractions does the epidural take away?

 Notice above, I said “fairly”.